whitetigle/fable-doc/docsrc/your-fable-project/build-and-run.md

 Your project is ready?
 Then it's time to build and run your project.

-Depending on the template you've chosen, build options may differ.
+Depending on the sample you've chosen, build options may differ.
 Since the JavaScript ecosystem offers many different tools, they may differ according to the needs of a project.
-Please refer to the README file for the chosen template to get more information.
+Please refer to the README file for the chosen sample to get more information.

 In most case building a project will imply `npm build` and running a project will imply `npm start`